When misfires occur, performance suffers, along with fuel economy, emissions and idle quality.

 Consequently, it needs fuel to burn, oxygen to facilitate the burn reaction, and a spark to get things going.

-If any of those elements are not present, at the perfect time, the cylinder won’t combust.
+If any of those elements are not present, at the perfect time, the cylinder won’t combust, leading to misfire.
 And, it won’t start the chain reaction, that leads to a well-running engine.

-So, what causes misfires?
+So, what causes a misfire?
 Basically, it’s one of three things:

 - Loss of spark.